Nursing, B.S.

 University Core Curriculum

-Beginning in Fall 2022, all incoming SLU undergraduates—regardless of major, program, college or school—will complete the University Core curriculum.
-You can find more information about the Common Core here.
+Beginning in Fall 2022, all incoming SLU undergraduates — regardless of major, program, college or school — will complete the University Core curriculum.
+You can find more information about the Common Core on the SLU website.

 Licensure Examination